Institutional infrastructure

 Margin friction

-VM moves once a day, computed off-chain by a valuation agent, delivered by email or via legacy margin-call platforms.
+VM moves once a day (if at all), computed off-chain by a valuation agent, delivered by email or via legacy margin-call platforms.
 Disputes take two business days to resolve.

 Friction 03